 - Chicken wings - I use the drumette and wingette.
 Make sure to pat the wings dry to help the marinade stick.

 - Honey - gives these sticky baked honey sesame chicken wings an irresistible glaze and makes them sticky sweet.
-Pure maple syrup will also work well.
+Pure maple syrup will also work well for sticky chicken wings.

 - Fresh herbs - will make this chicken recipe pop!
 Use a mix of your favorite herbs.
 I like to use cilantro or parsley, oregano and rosemary.